Delanaux History, Family Crest & Coats of Arms

 Pierre Naud, son of Jean and Marie (née Martin) of Saintonge, was a French soldier that settled in Canada in the 17th century.
 He married Marie-Thérèse Garant, born on 29th July 1672, daughter of Pierre and Renée (née Chamfrin), in 1692.
 He married again at Saint-Michel, Quebec to Marie-Jeanne Gaboury, daughter of Louis and Nicole (née Soulard), on 20th April 1716.

-Important Dates for the Delanaux family
+Early History of the Delanaux family

 This web page shows only a small excerpt of our Delanaux research.
 More information is included under the topic Early Delanaux History in all our PDF Extended History products and printed products wherever possible.